alfetahe/combgen/README.md

 ## Functions
 Both functions accept 3 parameter:
-	* []string{} - data for the calculation
+### []string{} - data for the calculation
-	* int - calculated combinations digits length(pass 0 for default)
+### int - calculated combinations character length(pass 0 for default)
-	* bool - if single character can repeat in the combination
+### bool - if character can repeat

-1. CalculateCombinationsCount - returns integer value of possible combinations count.
+1. CalculateCombinationsCount() - returns integer value of possible combinations count.
-2. CalculateCombinations - returns a slice of string which contains all possible combinations.
+2. CalculateCombinations() - returns a slice of string which contains all possible combinations.

 # Installation
 ``` bash